Windings of prime geodesics: Classical Rademacher Symbols and Windings of Modular Geodesics

 Then a simple direct computation shows that

 where $E_2$ is Hecke's modular, nonholomorphic, Eisenstein series of weight two, given by

 For each $\g=\bsm a& b\\ c&d\esm\in\PSL_2(\Z)$, we have the transformation law

 where, on the right-hand side (RHS), $\log$ denotes the principal branch of logarithm and the {\bf Dedekind symbol} $\Phi(\gamma)$ is explicitly determined by the matrix entries of $\gamma$ and involves Dedekind sums \cite{Dedekind1892}.
 The transformation law can be deduced either from \eqref{diffeq} or via Kronecker's first limit formula; see \cite[Chapter 1.2]{Siegel}.
+In his study of Dedekind sums, Rademacher \cite{Rademacher1956} put the emphasis on a second invariant, the {\bf Rademacher symbol} $\Psi$, given by